Close

 It’s important to consider the implications this explanation might have for the ride maker, KMG.
 If corrosion were to blame for the accident, it’s not clear whether this explanation would absolve KMG from liability in some way.
 First, it would have to be determined whether KMG, The Fire Ball’s manufacturer, failed to use proper corrosion preventative techniques.
 It would also need to be determined whether ride operators and/or inspectors could have been able to detect the corrosion before the ride collapsed.
 Of course, these questions would only be asked if corrosion actually was to blame for the accident—a theory not yet confirmed.
 In his statement on Sunday, Kroon said KMG has collaborated with “industry safety experts to develop an inspection protocol” to prevent future accidents from occurring.

-Contact a Philadelphia Amusement Park Injury Attorney Today
+Contact an Amusement Park Injury Attorney Today

 Since 2010, there have been 22 fatalities associated with amusement park attractions.
 If you or a loved one have been injured in an amusement park accident, don’t hesitate to get help from an attorney.
 You may be entitled to compensation for your injuries and the attorneys at The Reiff Law Firm will fight to make sure you get it.
 Our skilled advocates have extensive experience litigating amusement park injury cases and we will ensure that negligent third parties are held accountable.
 Call today for a free consultation with one of our Philadelphia amusement park injury lawyers on your amusement park injury case at (215) 709-6940.